 It works by adding a tracking code to the header of your website.
 The code records user activity when they visit your website, together with features like age, gender, and interests of those users.
 Once the user exits your website, the code sends all that information to google analytics.
 It is now the work of analytics to combine the information gathered from the website in different ways.
 It gets mostly done in four levels: user level, which is related to action by each user, session level by each person who visits, pageview level, and event-level, which involves button and video clicks.

 All these levels get well connected with the type of data available on google analytics which falls under two categories:

 [a] User acquisition data, which provides information about the users before they visit your websites.
-This data is resourceful since you can identify which platform the user uses, either Facebook, Google Search, or other websites hence figuring out which user channel and group to target.
+This data is resourceful since you can identify which platform the user uses, either Facebook, Google Search or other websites, figuring out which user channel and group to target.

 [b] User behavior data gets gathered when the user is in session on your website.
 With this information, you can tell how long a user stayed on your website, the first and last page they visited, and the pathway through which they use to get your website.
 The data under this category can be changes by making modifications to your website by using the different analyses to ascertain the pages where the users stayed for a long time.
-Such improvement and changes help the user have a better experience and convert either by making an acquisition on your website or signing up for your newsletter.
+Such improvements and changes help the user have a better experience and convert either by acquiring your website or signing up for your newsletter.

 Google Analytics Account Overview

 - You can have 100 Google Analytic Projects under one Google account.

 - 50 website properties can be added to one Google Analytics Project.

 - With 25 can be added to a website property.